Flecart/algo-unibo-talks/README.md

-# algo-unibo-talks
+# AlgoUnibo Talks

-A collection of slides during the 2022-2023 Algo Unibo Sessions
+A collection of slides during the 2022-2023 Algo Unibo Sessions.

+Organized by me & @giospada